 Same style direction

-Use one staging direction across the batch so a property feels coherent instead of randomly redesigned room by room.
+Use one staging direction across the set, then check whether the generated results remain coherent room by room.

 Upload up to 6 room photos

-One property, one style direction, multiple usable staged images.
+One property, one style direction, multiple images to review.

 Why this page matters

-Use one staging direction across the batch so a property feels coherent instead of randomly redesigned room by room.
+Use one staging direction across the set, then check whether the generated results remain coherent room by room.

-Upload up to 6 photos, process them together, and keep the source images tied to the final staged results.
+Upload up to 6 photos together and keep the source images tied to the final staged results.

 Before / after proof